Loading...

 Most estate-plan disasters are not exotic.
 They are a handful of patterns the skill runs every plan through before it hands you anything: the 401(k) that still names an ex-spouse, the trust that was drafted but never funded, the springing POA that does not trigger when you need it, the pet with a longer life expectancy than yours.
 Tap a card to see what actually goes wrong and which subagent catches it.

-A serious session produces a structured project directory with forty-five files organized so a lawyer, a spouse, or a future version of you can pick up where you left off.
-Intake files, analyses, draft documents, and an Attorney Engagement Brief structured the way an estates attorney actually wants to read a new client.
+A serious session produces a structured project directory with roughly forty-five files, one per template the skill carries, organized so you, your spouse, or a future version of you (or an attorney, if you decide to involve one) can pick up where you left off.
+Intake files, analyses, draft documents, and an Attorney Engagement Brief structured to top-firm standards in case you want a human review.

 Attorney rates and timelines vary.
 The point is the order of magnitude.
 Slide the net-worth bar and toggle the complexity overlays to see a rough estimate of what an attorney would quote for a comparable cold-start consultation versus what this skill costs you in a month.